Gas

 no explicit act of buying gas.
 Instead, the fee is subtracted directly in NEAR

-explained further down, the fee is calculated as gas amount
+tokens from the balance of the signer's account.
+The fee is calculated as gas amount

 * gas price